Marc S. Schneider, M.D.

 Protein / Exercise Magnify MPS

-Combining optimum nutrition with exercise has much greater effect on muscle protein synthesis than either protein consumption or exercise has on MPS alone.
+Combining optimum nutrition with exercise has a much greater effect on muscle protein synthesis than either protein consumption or exercise has on MPS alone.

 If you are reading this blog, this is probably something that you have already figured out on your own.